 In the course of our business operations, we compile and transmit confidential information, including patient health information.
 We have included security features in our systems that are intended to protect the privacy and integrity of this information.
-Despite the existence of these security features, our system may experience break-ins and similar disruptive problems that could jeopardize the security of information stored in and transmitted through the information technology networks of our customers.
+Despite the existence of these security features, our system may experience break-ins and similar disruptive problems that could jeopardize the security of information stored in and transmitted through the information technology networks of our clients.
 In addition, the other systems with which we may interface, such as the Internet and related systems, may be vulnerable to security breaches, viruses, programming errors or similar disruptive problems.
+Based on the size of our company, the industry in which we operate, and the overall percentage of impacted companies in the same or similar industry, it is probable there will be attempts to breach our security.
+Healthcare information has become a prime target for attackers based on the value of the information and, therefore, has the potential to increase the risk of us experiencing a cyber attack.

-Because of the sensitivity of medical information, customers could sue us for breaches of security involving our system.
-Also, actual or perceived security breaches in our system could harm the market perception of our products which could cause us to lose existing and prospective customers.
-Additionally, the effect of security breaches and related issues could disrupt our ability to perform certain key business functions and could potentially reduce demand for our products and services.
-Accordingly, we have expended significant resources toward establishing and enhancing the security of our related infrastructures, although no assurance can be given that these systems will be entirely free from potential breach.
-Maintaining and enhancing our infrastructure security may require us to expend significant capital in the future.
+Our systems have experienced various immaterial breaches in the past, including ransomware, denial-of-service, malware, and phishing.
+Also, our business partners have experienced security breaches, which is disruptive for our customers.
+While these events have not had an adverse impact on our business or financial condition, security breaches such as these could have a material adverse effect on our financial condition, as, (a) clients could sue us for breaches of security involving our system due to the sensitivity of the medical information we compile and transmit; (b) actual or perceived security breaches in our system could harm the market perception of our products which could cause us to lose existing and prospective clients; and (c) the effect of security breaches and related issues could disrupt our ability to perform certain key business functions and could potentially reduce demand for our products and services.
+Accordingly, we have expended significant resources toward establishing and enhancing the security of our related infrastructures and we have enhanced our cybersecurity risk management program and disclosure controls and procedures, as discussed under "Business - Our Products and Services."
+However, no assurance can be given that these efforts will be sufficient to protect against a breach or other cybersecurity incident.
+Also, maintaining and enhancing our infrastructure security may require us to expend significant capital in the future.

-New products that we introduce or enhancements to our existing products may contain undetected errors or problems that could affect customer satisfaction and cause a decrease in revenues.
+New products that we introduce or enhancements to our existing products may contain undetected errors or problems that could affect client satisfaction and cause a decrease in revenues.

 Highly complex software products such as ours sometimes contain undetected errors or failures when first introduced or when updates and new versions are released.
-Tests of our products may not detect bugs or errors because it is difficult to simulate our customers' wide variety of computing environments.
+Tests of our products may not detect bugs or errors because it is difficult to simulate our clients' wide variety of computing environments.
 Despite extensive testing, from time to time we have discovered defects or errors in our products.
-Defects or errors discovered in our products could cause delays in product introductions and shipments, result in increased costs and diversion of development resources, require design modifications, decrease market acceptance or customer satisfaction with our products, cause a loss of revenue, result in legal actions by our customers and cause increased insurance costs.
+Defects or errors discovered in our products could cause delays in product introductions and shipments, result in increased costs and diversion of development resources, require design modifications, decrease market acceptance or client satisfaction with our products, cause a loss of revenue, result in legal actions by our clients and cause increased insurance costs.

-Our facilities are located in an area vulnerable to hurricanes and tropical storms, and the occurrence of a severe hurricane, similar storm or other natural disaster could cause damage to our facilities and equipment, which could require us to cease or limit our operations.
+Most of our facilities are located in an area vulnerable to hurricanes and tropical storms, and the occurrence of a severe hurricane, similar storm or other natural disaster could cause damage to our facilities and equipment, which could require us to cease or limit our operations.